“She is all she has always been, with added charm and a heightened dramatic power.” – Constance Herreshoff, the San

 Also on July 9, 1967: This short interview with Judy appeared in the Detroit Free Press.

 July 9, 1989: The Museum of Moving Image opened in London, England.
-Unfortunately, it closed in 1999 for renovations and never re-opened.
+Unfortunately, it closed in 1999 for renovations and was never re-opened.

 July 9, 1989: Here’s an ad for the CD version of “The Hits of Judy Garland.”
 This compilation of some of Judy’s Capitol Recordings was originally released on vinyl in 1963.